robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 **Linux**

 - ftp: works for file & directory operations including support for the m* commands
-- filezilla, fireftp: work fine, including loading into the editor & saving back.
+- filezilla: including loading into the editor & saving back.
   Take care to limit the number of data session to 1.
 - Nautilus: works mostly, including loading into the editor & saving back.
     Copying multiple files at once to the esp8266 fails, because nautilus tries